modules seeking homes

 really requires a parameter, but don’t give it one, the odds are good that it

-will use $_
+will use $_.
+For example:

 I must have done something right when I attended YAPC::Asia 2011, because they invited me back this year.
 I was delighted to accept the invitation, and I’m glad I did.